Electric driving

 Go to a fast charging station

-Commercial operators run a growing network of fast charging stations and charging points located at gas stations.
+Commercial operators run a growing network of fast charging stations.
 Depending on the car's specifications, it takes about 35 minutes to reach 80% capacity, leaving plenty of range and avoiding the final 20% slower charging rate.
 Plug in the car, have a lunch break or run an errand, and the battery will be charged up before you know it.